gu12934/Data_614_Final_project/README.md

 D2L.
 Consult your ideas with the instructor early to help you better prepare your projects.
 You are required to present your projects (~15 minutes) to the class on the last day of class.
 The Group Project files should be submitted through D2L Dropbox

+Students are required to submit white papers in groups on a data analytics topic.
+Most appropriate topics can be business applications of one or more data analytics models/tools of your choice.
+I suggest papers 2-3 pages long, including an intro on the models/tools and examples of business applications.
+Further details will be provided on D2L.
+Consult your ideas with the instructor early on to help you better prepare your papers.
+You are required to submit your papers on D2L and present your papers in short format (about 5 minutes) to the class on the same day as group projects (last day of class).
+The Group Paper files should be submitted through D2L Dropbox